MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-how-use-vat-rate-change-tool.md

 > Before you perform GST/HST rate change conversion, you can test the conversion.
 To do so, follow the steps below, but make sure to clear the **Perform Conversion** and **GST/HST Rate Change Tool Completed** check boxes.
 During test conversion, the **Converted** field in the **GST/HST Rate Change Log Entry** table is cleared and the **Converted Date** field in the **GST/HST Rate Change Log Entry** table is blank.
 After the conversion is complete, choose **GST/HST Rate Change Log Entries** to view the results of the test conversion.
 Verify each entry before you perform the conversion.
 In particular, verify transactions that use an old GST/HST rate.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST/HST Rate Change**, and then choose the **GST/HST Rate Change Setup** link.
-2. Verify that you have already set up the VAT product posting group conversion or general product posting group conversion.
+2. Verify that you have already set up the GST/HST product posting group conversion or general product posting group conversion.
 3. Choose the **Perform Conversion** check box.

     > [!IMPORTANT]